mattjanz3n/local488/README.md

 npx gulp env:sync
 ```

-The WordPress prefix for tables needs to be fixed in the local `wp-config.php` manually.
+After synchronizing, the WordPress prefix for tables needs to be fixed in the local `wp-config.php` manually.
 Set it to be the same prefix as it is on the live website.
-Currently, that is `qzpjn_` Unfortunately, this cannot yet be done automatically because of `wp-env` limitations.
+Currently, that is `qzpjn_`.
+Unfortunately, this cannot yet be done automatically because of `wp-env` limitations.
 It should be possible in the future.

 ## Synchronizing later

-On every later synchronization, you just need to make sure that the server is started: `npx wp-env start`.
+On every later synchronization, you just need to make sure that the server is started: `npx wp-env start`, and then run `npx gulp env:sync`

 ## Destroy local environment and synchronize again